A Proud Tradition of Excellence

 Mrs. Innes galvanized support from her many friends.
 Within a few years HMS moved to its present location on Baltimore Avenue, on land donated by Clarence Clark and others.
 HMS added classrooms and a school program in the basics and in trade skills.
 Children received the best medical and surgical treatment of the times.

-The 1970s focused national attention on HMS’s innovative speech programs and nonverbal communication approaches.
+The 1970’s focused national attention on HMS’ innovative communication programs and dedication to the exploration of alternative and augmentative approaches to traditional speech.
 Within a decade the first computers and power wheelchairs were in use.
 Diane Gallagher arrived as director and the “Home” became known as HMS School for Children with Cerebral Palsy.
 HMS continued to strengthen its interdisciplinary team model and to expand its specialized programs.